Many thanks fo our sponsors: The United Church of Canada Seeds of Hope Program;

 Our musical program

-Since 2011, our musical director is Ingried Boussaroque, singer and musician very active on the Montreal scene.
+Our musical director is Thierry Jacques-Soudin, who is working with the National Academy Orchestra of Canada and attended Conservatoire de musique de Montréal.
+He is a hornist and was trained in musical direction.
 In addition to discovering songs from many cultures and in various languages, we learn to read notes and some rhythmic notions.
 We also welcome on occasion guest artists for special workshops.
 Rehearsals are in English and in French, as needed.

 Our choir is open to any adult interested, especially the 55 years old and older.
 There is no fee.

 - Discover languages and music from other cultures.

 - Work on voice, posture, breathing, and enjoy ourselves.

 - Open doors to Montreal’s diverse music scene.